AmitFrontEnd/Recipe-Api-Project/README.md

 Interactive Navigation: Smooth navigation with React Router, featuring a sticky header with menu toggle for mobile devices.
 Context API for State Management: Efficient global state management for recipes, favorites, and theme preferences using React Context.
 Error Handling: User-friendly error messages for failed API calls or invalid inputs, enhancing the user experience.
+Google OAuth Authentication**: Secure user authentication with Supabase and Google Sign-In, featuring a popup flow with loading spinners for a smooth and user-friendly experience.

 ## 📸 Screenshots